Sukasa/stationeers-psm/DiagramCompiler/Doc/Design.md

 - [XR] INTERRUPT ROUTER transfers `Setting` values to ZONE RAM only when nonzero, and expect Application Processors to clear that state.
 These always have maximum Priority.

 - [PL] PROCESS LOGIC perform zone-specific logic from values in Zone RAM, to values in Zone RAM.
+- [AT] ALARM TRIGGER updates ALARM TRIGGER values based on process values.
-- [AS] ALARM STATE (a specialization of PL) updates ALARM STATE values based on ALARM CHECK values and an ACKNOWLEDGE signal.
+- [AS] ALARM STATE (a specialization of PL) updates ALARM STATE values based on ALARM TRIGGER values and an ACKNOWLEDGE signal.

 - [OR] OUTPUT ROUTER (the inverse of INPUT ROUTER) transfer information from ZONE RAM to DISPLAY UNITS and OPERATION UNITS.
 - [AA] ALARM ANNUNCIATOR (a specialization of OR) read ALARM STATE values effect them on displays to visualize inactive/active/acknowledged alarms.